 - the member is responsible for the settlement of its principal transactions.

-- roll the trade for one settlement cycle; and
+- roll the transaction up to two settlement cycles; and

 - declare the transaction a failed trade and follow the procedure as set out in rules based on the principle that the non-defaulting party should not be prejudiced by the failed trade.